Nevada (Grey novel)

 "Nevada" is a 1928 Western novel by Zane Grey, a sequel to 1927's Forlorn River.
 Prior to its book publication it was serialized in seven issues of The American Magazine (November 1926 – May 1927).
 The novel was adapted for films in 1927 and 1944.

-Plot introduction
+Premise

 Ben Ide, restless with the rancher life, moves his family to Arizona, ostensibly for his mother's health, but also to search for his missing partner Nevada.
 He buys a beautiful ranch, in a territory known for cattle rustling.
 The deal soon sours as he struggles to keep his cattle and prize horses from the network of rustlers about the wild country of Arizona, not sure who he can trust and who he can't.
 Hettie Ide pines away for the missing Nevada, meanwhile fending off a horde of suitors.

 Nevada, having escaped the end of Forlorn River with only his life, resumes the life of an outlaw, seeking a way out of his situation, but working his way deeper amidst the labyrinthine social network of Arizona, in which everyone is a rustler and no one will say who leads the gangs.